vsouza/awesome-ios/README.md

 - [Rough](https://github.com/bakhtiyork/Rough) - lets you draw in a sketchy, hand-drawn-like, style.
 - [GraphLayout](https://github.com/bakhtiyork/GraphLayout) - UI controls for graph visualization.
 It is powered by Graphviz.
 - [Drawsana](https://github.com/Asana/Drawsana) - iOS framework for building raster drawing and image markup views.
+- [AnimatedGradientView](https://github.com/rwbutler/AnimatedGradientView) - A simple framework to add animated gradients to your iOS app.

 ## Hardware